Eeva Kuuskoski

-Life
+Career

 Kuuskoski worked as a physician before being elected to the Parliament in 1979.
 Initially a member of the National Coalition Party, she switched to the Centre Party in 1980.
 She ran for Leader of the Centre Party in 1990 but was defeated by Esko Aho.
 Kuuskoski resigned from the Aho Cabinet in 1992 to protest against public spending cuts.
 In 1994, she ran for President of Finland as an independent candidate, receiving 2.6 per cent of the popular vote in the first round.

 In 1995, Kuuskoski left politics to work for the Mannerheim League for Child Welfare and was appointed its general secretary in 1998.
-In 2007 she was removed from office after she had been convicted of assaulting Helena Molander, an employee of the Mannerheim League.
-Since 2015 Kuuskoski has been chairwoman of the Pensioner Alliance.
+In 2007, she was removed from office after she had been convicted of assaulting Helena Molander, an employee of the Mannerheim League.
+Since 2015, Kuuskoski has been chairwoman of the Pensioner Alliance.

 Personal life

-In 1973 Kuuskoski married Member of the Parliament Juha Vikatmaa who committed suicide next year.
-In 1991 she married journalist Pentti Manninen and gave birth to a daughter.
+In 1973, Kuuskoski married Member of Parliament Juha Vikatmaa who committed suicide next year.
+In 1991, she married journalist Pentti Manninen and gave birth to a daughter.